The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Spillover effects of affirmative action

-Further, we find that UERJ's adoption of affirmative action reduced the earnings of highly-ranked URM students.
-URM students who would have gained admission in the absence of the policy were likely affected by the same networking and learning spillovers as other top enrollees, and they may also have faced statistical discrimination from employers when the URM share of the student body increased \citep{coate1993}.
+Further, UERJ's adoption of affirmative action reduced the earnings of highly-ranked URM students.
+High-scoring URM students were likely affected by networking and learning spillover effects in the same way as other top enrollees.
+They may also have faced statistical discrimination from employers when the URM share of the student body increased \citep{coate1993}.
 Thus our results suggest that highly-ranked URM students may have been better off if UERJ's affirmative action policy had been smaller in scale.